Doing Business in Uruguay

 - Uruguay belongs to the Latin American Economic Area of the Western Christian Civilisation

 - Abolition of slavery in Uruguay:

 - African Diaspora in Uruguay: 0.1 millions of people (4% of the Uruguayan population)

 - The economic activity has augmented considerably within a context marked by

 inflation under control and public sector accounts in line with the objectives of the Government of the Oriental Republic of Uruguay.

 - The services sector (financial, logistics and transport, and communications) has grown considerably in recent years.

-technology (IT), including software development and related
+technology (IT), including software development and related services.

 - The growth in manufacturing (opening of a pulp mill)

 - Uruguay's currency is the Peso (UYU).
 Flexible exchange rate